-\subsubsection{Maximum Heterogeneity Model}
+\subsubsection{Maximum heterogeneity model}

-We now consider the other end of the spectrum: models with very high heterogeneity.
-Specifically, if we consider a class of ES models with some fixed prior expected marginal effect sizes ($\phi^2 + \omega^2$), then the model with $\omega = 0$ represents the maximum possible heterogeneity among all models in the class.
-In this case, the average effect $\bar b$ is forced to be strictly 0, and the effects $b_s | \phi$ are independent, $N(0,\phi^2)$.
+Now consider the other end of the spectrum: models with very high heterogeneity.
+Specifically, within the class of ES models with some fixed prior expected marginal effect size ($\phi^2 + \omega^2$), the model with $\omega= 0$ has maximum heterogeneity.
+In this case, the average effect $\bar b$ is identically 0, and the effects $b_s | \phi$ are independent, $\sim N(0,\phi^2)$.